IsmailAlaouiAbdellaoui/Financial-Forecasting-ML/README.md

 This project used Support Vector Machines ( SVMs ) and Neural Networks.

-**Python 2.7** is needed to run these files
+**Python 2.7** is needed to run these files **Disclaimer** : This code is very messy since it is not finished yet

 *Methodology:*
 * Gather daily EURUSD and USDJPY data from Metatrader in the form of csv files